Nicholas Di

 222 Maxfield Hall

 Welcome to my portfolio.
 I am a PhD student in Statistics at Rice University, with a Bachelor’s degree in Economics (Honors) and Applied Mathematics from Macalester College.
 My research interests include Machine Learning Theory, Numerical Optimization, Uncertainty Quantification, and Causal Inference.
-I am currently working with Dr. Eric Chi.
-Prior to starting at Rice, I worked in economic consulting and finance, where I applied advanced statistical methods to address complex challenges.
+I am currently working with Dr. Eric Chi (now at University of Minnesota) and Dr. Huixia Judy Wang.
+Prior to starting at Rice, I worked in economic consulting and finance at Ernst & Young.
 I am also a NASM certified personal trainer working at the Gibbs Recreation and Wellness Center.

 news

-Sep 22, 2025 “FlowNets: Extending Generative Samplers to Learn Strategies in Incomplete Information Games.” accepted by NeurIPS Dynamics at the Frontiers of Optimization, Sampling, and Games Workshop
+Sep 22, 2025 “iFlowNets: Extending Generative Samplers to Learn Strategies in Incomplete Information Games.” accepted by NeurIPS Dynamics at the Frontiers of Optimization, Sampling, and Games Workshop

 selected publications